 The American tiger cages were built in 1971 and are also known as the Phu Binh Camp (or Camp 7).
 Infact, it was a brand new prison system on the island and covered an area of 25,788 square kilometers.
 It consists of eight zones from A to H including 384 cells.

 Apart from the areas where prisoners would suffer physical and psychological pain, the enemies also inflicted the penalty of hard labor on them.
 The typical shape was the basement for rice husking.
 You can imagine that the prisoners were forced by this punishment to push the heavy mill into the hot.
-Especially dirty and suffocating atmosphere.
+Especially the dirty and suffocating atmosphere.
 Even when these prisoners were always hard at work, the wardens still used their whip to torture them.

 In July 1970, two representatives of the United States Congress visited the prison.
 When the delegation arrived in prison, they walked out the planned route they gave.
 And from this, these representatives walked around the prison thanks to the map drawn by a former prisoner.

 Today, Con Dao prison is open to visitors.
 It is also recognized as a special and important national historic site in Vietnam.
 With unpardonable evidence of the crimes committed by the French and Americans in the past.
-Con Dao Prison is the place where tours in Vietnam attracts visitors come to show and understand the brutality of colonialism and imperialism.
+Con Dao Prison is the place where tours in Vietnam attracts visitors to show and understand the brutality of colonialism and imperialism.